syntacticsolutions/React-Webpack-Knex-Boilerplate/README.md

 0. Webpack is run by a Webpack Express server that serves content differently than the backend.

-    You will be able to test hot module reloading, and webpack updates at `http://localhost:3000/`
+hot module reloading, and webpack updates can be tested at `http://localhost:3000/`

 Once running, if you want to hide the redux dev monitor: ```CTRL+H```